This page explains the International Student Admission Application process for the University of Mount Union.

-Submit your Application for Admission to the Office of International Recruitment and Admission.
+Application for Admission to the University of Mount Union Submit your Application for Admission to the Office of International Recruitment and Admission.
 We strongly advise interested students to apply as early as possible.
 There is no application fee to apply for admission to Mount Union.

 Students applying to the direct-entry nursing program have additional requirements for admission.
 Indicate nursing as the first academic interest on the “Academics” section of this application to generate additional questions required by nursing applicants.
 See the nursing admission requirements page on the website for more information on required materials for nursing applicants.

 Teacher Reference Form The Teacher Reference Form will be forwarded to the instructor you indicate within your application.
 Please review this form to understand its purpose in serving as a recommendation.
 You may submit more than one Teacher Reference Form if you feel it is necessary

 Submit certified English translations of your official academic records from all secondary school level coursework.
 If you have enrolled in courses at a level beyond secondary school, you will need to submit those official English language grade transcripts as well.
 Evaluation of all coursework, including ELS coursework, is a critical aspect of the candidate review process.
 Candidates are required to submit transcripts for all coursework attempted.
 This includes English as a Second Language (ESL Programs), Certificate Programs, Diploma Programs, and all Credit and Non-credit Programs completed after high school.

 Financial Statement The University of Mount Union and the U.S. Citizenship and Immigration Services (USCIS) require certification of adequate financial support from international student applicants.
 Such a statement must be on file before admission will be considered.
 United States visa regulations require that admission be based upon academic acceptance and satisfactory evidence of adequate funds to meet all of the expenses incurred in the student's proposed program of study.
 Please submit an official letter from a bank official showing specific dollar or local currency amounts available for your educational use or three months of bank statements verifying availability of funds.
 All documents must have original signatures and can be sources such as: bank statement, signed by an official, stating the exact amount of funds available; affidavit of support signed by the guarantor and showing the exact amount of support to be provided; copy of scholarship or government award letter; loan agreement or other document signed by the responsible official and showing the exact amount of funds available.

-If you are applying for need-based financial aid, please fill out the International Student Financial Aid Application for the 2013-2014 academic year (if applying for Spring 2014 enrollment) or the International Student Financial Aid Application for the 2014-2015 academic year (if applying for Fall 2014 enrollment).
+Financial Aid Application (optional) If you are applying for need-based financial aid, please fill out the International Student Financial Aid Application for the 2015-2016 academic year.
 Complete it to the best of your ability, sign and mail the application to the Office of International Recruitment and Admission at the address listed below.
 This form is also available from the Office of International Recruitment and Admission, from the College Board or from some guidance counselors.
 This is an optional form which does not take the place of the Financial Support Certification.
 According to Mount Union policy, financial aid is available only to those students who do not already hold an undergraduate degree.

 Mount Union will send a financial aid award to you AFTER you have been accepted for admission to the University and after Mount Union has received the International Student Financial Aid Application.
 The awarding process starts mid-March and continues throughout the academic year.

 Additional Documents: These documents are required only in specific circumstances.
 They are not required of every applicant, so read carefully to determine if these requirements apply to your situation or consult the Office of International Recruitment and Admission to determine if your situation requires additional documents.